wemogy/libs-cqrs/README.md

 }
 ```

+### Delayed command processing

+Commands can be executed immediately or be delayed to be processed in the background.
+Delaying command works by registering a delayed command handling processor.

+This library implements the following delayed command processing providers

+- Azure Service Bus
+- Hangfire (deprecated)

 ## Queries

 Define your first Query, by creating a class for it, wich implements the `IQuery<TReturnType>` interface.
 The Query itself does not contain any execution logic and only collects the information needed for the exectution.
 The Query execution is done at the Command Handler.